 About the project

-To sign up to the newsletter or get in contact about the project email firstname.lastname@example.org
+Sign up to our new city centre newsletter, or get in contact about the project, email firstname.lastname@example.org

 Auckland Council and Auckland Transport